 It’s true!
 I’m going on my first trip in 8 years!
 Can you believe it?
 We’ve gone on little family trips to Niagara Falls but this September my oldest and I to celebrate his 16th birthday are heading to NYC!
 It’s been hectic planning this to say the least which is why I’m excited to bring you Tips for Planning a trip and getting a new Canadian Passport.

 I’m a worrier by nature.
 I stress about everything and I worry a lot.
 It’s just who I am, and I probably won’t ever change but it doesn’t make for a good time when planning for things such as a trip come around.
+At one point, I even found myself researching private jet rental because it seemed less stressful than having to fight our way through a busy airport.
+While I didn’t book one this time, I am tempted to do so in the future because they weren’t as expensive as I thought.

 I love planning, scheduling and organizing so that part of the trip has been taken care of since the thought first popped into my mind.
 But, the one thing I didn’t think of at all, was passports.